Featured

 Generative artificial intelligence (GAI) will fundamentally change the way that software is built.
 Whether they are developing or using AI tools, organizations must understand the opportunities and risks involved, and evolve governance, policies and processes to address those risks.

-Join this live Synopsys webinar for a deep dive into the issues that arise when using GAI in software development.
+Join this webinar for a deep dive into the issues that arise when using GAI in software development.
 We’ll cover:

 • Open source data and software licenses and risks with AI